 The Bolkerstrasse brewery mile

-In the very heart of the old historical city centre you will find 'the longest bar in the world', a small alley called Bolkerstrasse where one brewery follows another.
+In the very heart of the old historical city centre you will find 'the longest bar of the world', a small alley called Bolkerstrasse where one brewery follows another.
 You should try the different kind of homemade "Altbier" to see and taste the differences between the century old breweries.

-Clothing for day trips
+Clothing for a day in the city

 The InterContinental Dusseldorf is located right in the heart of Dusseldorf, just at the famous shopping street "Koenigsallee".
 It does not matter from which direction you come from, ZENTRUM and "Koenigsallee" are always signed.
 To go to the main entrance, adress "Koenigsallee 59" is correct for your navigation, to go to the parking Qpark "Koe 59" directly, type "Breite Strasse 69" in your navigation system.